 Commonly pressure transducer sensor is placed at two positions in the refrigeration system.
 The first is on the outlet viper line of the evaporator, which is also close to the compressor inlet.
 That refrigeration pressure transducer sensor, together with a temperature sensor measuring pressure and generate data for the system pressure controller, the controller classifies the fans, controls the expansion valves in many systems.
 The second refrigeration pressure transducer sensor is on the discharge line of the compressor.
 Here we introduce some principles of refrigeration.

-Most large refrigeration systems employ two refrigeration pressure transducer sensors in both locations.
+In Lefoo, Most large refrigeration systems employ two refrigerant pressure transducer in both locations.
 Commercial large-scale cold storage needs a huge amount of refrigerant, and the physical size of the compressor gets bigger and electricity cost becomes significant.

 Compressors in supermarket refrigeration systems are black-colored heavy equipment located bottom of the freezers with evaporators and fans that blow freezing air.
 Supermarket refrigeration systems typically import compressors and evaporators with different temperature ranges.
 Freezing-temperature for packaged seafood and dumplings, and a low-temperature system for the beverage and fresh meat, and cool temperature for vegetables and fruits.
 Large-scale supermarkets can have parallel refrigerating systems operating at multiple temperatures and differential pressures.
 These systems have separated manifolds that share the outlets of the compressors that sustain pressure at a set level.
 And the end evaporators freezing the different food cases at different temperatures.
 The refrigeration control system uses pressure sensors as an integral part of that system to control the pressure and thereby overheating and over chilling in the refrigerant circuit.

 .Some evaporators in large supermarket that use chilled water typically are called the rooftop chillers.
-In rooftop chillers, there are extra pressure sensors used to control the pumps that distribute chilling water.
+In rooftop chillers, there are extra refrigerant pressure transducer used to control the pumps that distribute chilling water.

 The refrigeration system runs at the wanted temperature until cut off by the thermostat switch，which pending by the rating of temperature controller of the fan-forced air around the evaporator.